pl453s/linux-mint-gnome/README.md

 ## Future instructions (DON'T USE THESE COMMANDS FOR NOW!)

-~~- Get a Linux Mint 20 Cinnamon ISO https://linuxmint.com/release.php?id=38~~
+- ~~Get a Linux Mint 20 Cinnamon ISO https://linuxmint.com/release.php?id=38~~
-~~- Use this ISO to install Mint on a computer or a virtual machine (WARNING: your computer may be wiped, depending of what you choose to do at the installation)~~
+- ~~Use this ISO to install Mint on a computer or a virtual machine (WARNING: your computer may be wiped, depending of what you choose to do at the installation)~~
-~~- Download the lastest release packages and scripts~~
+- ~~Download the lastest release packages and scripts~~
 ```bash
 wget https://github.com/pl453s/linux-mint-gnome/releases/download/v1.1-mint20/mint-gnome-desktop.deb
 wget https://github.com/pl453s/linux-mint-gnome/releases/download/v1.1-mint20/mint-gnome-core.deb